Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

             - **Primary actor(s)**: User
             - **Main success scenario**:
                 1. The user navigates to the "Edit Profile" page.
-                2. The user is taken to Google’s Sign-In API to complete the account switch.
-                3. The system validates the input and updates the user's profile.
+                2. The system validates the input and updates the user's profile.
-                4. The system confirms the successful update and reflects the changes in the user's account.
+                3. The system confirms the successful update and reflects the changes in the user's account.
             - **Failure scenario(s)**:
                 - 2a.
-Google Sign-in API returns Error
-                    - 2a1.
-The system displays an error message prompting the user to try sign-in again.
-                - 3a.
 The system cannot save the changes due to a server error or network issue.
                     - 3a1.
 The system displays an error message and prompts the user to try again later.

 2. **Upload Photos**
     - **Overview**:
+        1. Create Marker
-        1. Upload Photos
+        2. Upload Photos

     - **Detailed Flow for Each Independent Scenario**:

+        1. **Create Marker**:
+            - **Description**: The user create marker on the map, then they can use this loaction marker to upload and view their photo
+            - **Primary actor(s)**: User
+            - **Main success scenario**:
+                1. The user selects a location on map and click on it.
+                2. The user click "create marker" button.
+                3. The user input the name, and the color of this marker.
+Then click create.
+                4. The marker display on the map.
+            - **Failure scenario(s)**:
+                - 4a.
+Create Error: the marker does not show on the map
+                    - 4a1.
+The system notifies the user.
+And then, user try to create again.

-        1. **Upload Photos**:
+        2. **Upload Photos**:
             - **Description**: The user uploads photos from their local device to the system.
 Optional metadata (captions, tags) can be added to help categorize the photos.
             - **Primary actor(s)**: User
             - **Main success scenario**: